PlayStation Vita Architecture (Part 1)

 Moreover, the alternative Thumb ISA (previously enhanced with Thumb v2) has undergone a major revision called Thumb-2.
 Truth to be told, it already debuted on embedded ARMv6 CPUs (implementing the ARMv6T2 variant), but it has now become a standard on the Cortex-A line.

-On the other side, it’s worth mentioning that Thumb-2EE, the successor of the deprecated Jazelle, has been left unused or even excluded from many Cortex-A CPUs.
-I don’t think the Vita’s SoC even bothers implementing this.
+On the other side, it’s worth mentioning that ThumbEE, the successor of the deprecated Jazelle, has been left unused or even excluded from many Cortex-A CPUs.
+Surpirsingly enough, Kermit’s Cortex-A9 CPU happens to implement ThumbEE and Jazelle [13], but I don’t think any application takes advantage of these.
 If you want an idea of its adoption back in the day, let me tell you that Dalvik (Android’s Java interpreter, to put it simply) didn’t even bother using Jazelle/Thumb-2EE at all.
 That tells you the general attitude towards ARM’s Java efforts.

 Overshadowing features

-Back to the interesting bit, Thumb-2 is a significant revamp of Thumb because it adds 32-bit instructions [11].
-Considering Thumb originally only bundled 16-bit opcodes, it now has filled all the missing gaps when compared to the master ISA (ARM).
-Now, in contrast with ARM, Thumb-2 offers greater density and is only missing the conditionals.
+Back to the interesting bit, Thumb-2 is a significant revamp of Thumb because it adds 32-bit instructions [14].
+Considering Thumb originally only bundled 16-bit opcodes, the new revision has now filled all the gaps when compared to the master ISA (ARM).
+Going forward, in contrast with ARM, Thumb-2 offers greater density and is only missing the conditionals.
 Even so, Thumb-2 manages to bridge this functionality by including an exclusive IT instruction.

 More accelerators